MicrosoftDocs/playfab-docs/playfab-docs/sdks/java/quickstart.md

       - For `LoginWithCustomIDRequest`, there is a mandatory parameter of `CustomId`, which uniquely identifies a player and `CreateAccount`, which allows the creation of a new account with this call.

     - For login, most developers will want to use a more appropriate login method.
-      - See the PlayFab Login Documentation for a list of all login methods, and input parameters.
+      - See the PlayFab Login documentation for a list of all login methods, and input parameters.
 Common choices are:
-        - LoginWithAndroidDeviceID
+        - `LoginWithAndroidDeviceID`
-        - LoginWithIOSDeviceID
+        - `LoginWithIOSDeviceID`
-        - LoginWithEmailAddress
+        - `LoginWithEmailAddress`

   - `FutureTask<PlayFabResult<com.playfab.PlayFabClientModels.LoginResult>> loginTask = PlayFabClientAPI.LoginWithCustomIDAsync(request)`;
     - This begins the async request to `LoginWithCustomID`, using the Java FutureTask framework.